 For a full explanation of each point of the definition, and the consultation process that helped us develop them, read our background paper (PDF).

 There are a growing number of examples from overseas of new successful approaches to ending homelessness, most notably Finland, where a Housing First approach which prioritises supporting people into their own homes as quickly as possible has practically ended rough sleeping.
 Meanwhile, as recently as the early 2000s, the UK Government's Rough Sleepers' Initiative used new funding and a multi-agency approach to dramatically reduce the number of people sleeping on the streets.
-Ending homelessness doesn't mean that no one will ever lost their home again - it means it rarely happens, and there's a quick solution at hand when it does.
+Ending homelessness doesn't mean that no one will ever lose their home again - it means it rarely happens, and there's a quick solution at hand when it does.
 We know more than ever about the causes and consequences of homelessness.
 Where we can predict it, we can prevent it.

 Have Your Say on our plan to end homelessness.
 Homelessness is not inevitable.
 We don't intend to be needed in 50 years' time.
 Find out how we have worked with those with experience of homelessness, work on the issue or in related sectors such as health, criminal justice or local government, find out more about how you can help us develop our plan.